jamesm224/ProSynTaxDB-workflow/README.md

 ## Introduction
-Here we present a workflow that accompanies ProSynTax - a curated protein sequence database aimed at enhancing the taxonomic resolution of *Prochlorococcus* and *Synechococcus* classification.
+Here we present a workflow that accompanies ProSynTax - a curated protein sequence dataset aimed at enhancing the taxonomic resolution of *Prochlorococcus* and *Synechococcus* classification.
 ProSynTax includes proteins from 1,260 genomes of *Prochlorococcus* and *Synechococcus*, including single amplified genomes, high-quality draft genomes, and newly closed genomes.
 Additionally, ProSynTax incorporates proteins from 27,799 genomes of marine heterotrophic bacteria, archaea, and viruses to assess microbial and viral communities surrounding *Prochlorococcus* and *Synechococcus*.
 This resource enables accurate classification of picocyanobacterial clusters/clades/grades in metagenomic data – even when present at 0.60% of reads for *Prochlorococcus* or 0.09% of reads for *Synechococcus*.

 ![Phylogenetic Tree](docs/images/figure1.svg "Phylogenetic Tree")

 ## Publication
-This workflow and the accompanying ProSynTax database is described in:
+This workflow and the accompanying ProSynTax dataset is described in:

          [ADD CITATION]